MWatty/hike_ireland/README.md

 #### Cards

-* All cards on the landing page function as required when the user is not looged in.
-The informaiton is available and the card reveal provides the hike details when the user clicks on the card.
+* All cards on the landing page function as required when the user is not logged in.
+The information is available and the card reveal provides the hike details when the user clicks on the card.
 * Once the user is logged in there is additional functionality whereby the user can edit and delete hikes.
-* Edit button, when clicked this taked the user to the edit hike page wherby they can edit the hikes they have added.
+* Edit button, when clicked this takes the user to the edit hike page wherby they can edit the hikes they have added.
 * Delete button, when clicked a modal pops up for confirmation that a post is to be deleted, this is working correctly.
-* When editing, deleting a hike teh user is greeted by a flash message and this is operating as expected.
+* When editing, deleting a hike the user is greeted by a flash message and this is operating as expected.

 #### Footer

-* All links working as ddesired wihtin the footer element.
+* All links working as desired wihtin the footer element.

 #### Log In

-* Log in working as arequired when inputting username and password, taken to profile page once completed.
+* Log in working asrequired when inputting username and password, taken to profile page once completed.
 * Flash message if incorrect username or password entered.
 * Link to register account working correctly.